eshannaik/eshannaik/README.md

 - 🔭 I’m currently working on:
      - My Final Year project
-     - Small projects on different models used in Machine Learning
+     - Small projects on different models used in Machine Learning and Deep Learning.
 - 🌱 I’m currently learning:
      - Different models used in Deep Learning, Natural Language Processing
      - Java
 - 💬 Ask me about:
      - Python
-     - HTML
-     - CSS
      - C
 - ⚡ Fun fact:
      - I like meeting new people